The Altucher's Investment Network is an introductory investing newsletter from James Altucher.

 Just up 3900% since then!

-A $10,000 investment in Bitcoin then would be worth a cool $390,000.
+A $10,000 investment in Bitcoin would then be worth a cool $390,000.

 Many people were calling him "the face of the Bitcoin bubble" in 2017 as well.

-Bitcoin might end up being a giant bubble that pops one day but articles declaring it a bubble in 2017 have aged like milk.
+Bitcoin might end up being a giant bubble that pops one day, but articles declaring it a bubble in 2017 have aged like milk.

 But James has made some boneheaded decisions with his crypto predictions and marketing.